 What kind of Structural Metal Fabricator or Fitter requirements are there?

-What work experience do I need to become a Structural Metal Fabricator or Fitter?
+How Long Does it Take to Become a Structural Metal Fabricator or Fitter?

-Those interested in being a Structural Metal Fabricator or Fitter may also be interested in:
+Those thinking about becoming a Structural Metal Fabricator or Fitter might also be interested in the following careers:

 - Solderers and Brazers